Irish Chamber Orchestra

 Office Location

-If you have further questions, email recruitment@cciexecutivesearch.ie, using Irish Chamber Orchestra Project Manager as the subject of your email.
+If you have any questions, please email recruitment@cciexecutivesearch.ie, using Irish Chamber Orchestra Project Manager as the subject of your email, or call us on 01 524 2807.

 Deadline for applications: 15/01/2024 12:00